First Trimester of Pregnancy: Weeks 1 through 13 of Pregnancy

 What’s Happening with You

-Usually 8 weeks is the earliest that most providers will see you for first visit.
-Click to learn more on what to expect at your first prenatal visit.
+Usually 8 weeks is the earliest that most providers will see you for first prenatal visit.
+Learn more on what to expect at your first prenatal visit.

 Pregnancy Weeks 9-10: